African Americans in Alabama: Business and finance

 In 1890, The Penny Savings Bank, the first black-owned and black-operated financial institution in Alabama, was founded by William R. Pettiford.

 In 1997, the 19,077 businesses owned by black people in Alabama generated around $1 billion in revenue and employed 13,232 people.
 Businesses owned by black people made up 6.7% of all non-farm businesses in Alabama placing Alabama ninth in the United States for the percentage of black businesses.

 In 2010, 15% of white Alabamians, which was 487,100, were in poverty while 37% of black Alabamians were in poverty, which was 457,900.
 In 2013, the median household income in Alabama was $42,849, the average white household income was $49,465 while the black household income was $29,210.
 The national median household income was $52,250, the average white household income was $55,867 while the black household income was $34,815.

 Entertainment

-In 1914, the Lyric Theatre was created in Birmingham, Alabama, and was one of the first places in the American South where black and white people saw the same shows although black people were in an isolated section.
+In 1914, the Lyric Theater was created in Birmingham, Alabama, and was one of the first places in the American South where black and white people saw the same shows although black people were in an isolated section.

 During the time of Negro league baseball the Birmingham Black Barons was organized in 1920.